-ASTM G26-95 Method A Xenon UV Exposure, with testing protocols of 6500W lamp, daylight filter (0.35 W/m2nm @ 340nm), 4500 hours, intermittent water spray.
+ASTM D635-96 Rate of Burning, with samples tested all achieving a combustibility classification of Class C-1 (burn rate <= 1"/min.)
+ASTM D635-06 (this version compared to the 96 version has identical test duration, sample and flame size and orientation, and test apparatus, except that the wire gauze in this version is positioned more directly under the test sample to catch falling embers, which does not affect the rate of burning), with required results of Class C-1 or C-2 Yes ASTM G26-95 Method A Xenon UV Exposure, with testing protocols of 6500W lamp, daylight filter (0.35 W/m 2 nm @ 340nm), 4500 hours, intermittent water spray.
 ASTM G26 or G155 per Checklist, ASTM G155-05a per FBC: Testing complies explicitly with G26.
-G155-05a also requires 6500 W lamp, daylight filter (0.35 W/m2nm @ 340nm), 4500 hours, however FBC2010 does not require water spray.
+G155-05a also requires 6500 W lamp, daylight filter (0.35 W/m ^{2} nm @ 340nm), 4500 hours, however FBC2010 does not require water spray.
 Intermittent water spray represents more stringent "torture test" of product.
 Yes ASTM D638-96 Tensile Test after G26 test exposure, with samples tested showing an average of 4.98% difference in Yield Strength between exposed and unexposed samples ASTM D638-03 (this version compared to the 96 version has identical prescribed dog-bone geometry and tolerances, environmental pretreat and test conditions, and test speed per Table 1 of standard), with required results of change in Yield Strength of < 10% Yes

-Based on these assessments, the testing performed in ETC-97-264-4091.0 is compliant with FBC 2010 and Miami-Dade Checklist #0445 for the standards tested.
+Based on these assessments, the testing performed in ETC-97-264-4091.0 is compliant with FBC 5th Edition (2014) and Miami-Dade Checklist #0445 for the standards tested.

-An additional standard that is referenced in the FBC 2010 Section 2612.2 Approved Plastic definition, but not in the Checklist #0445, is impact testing on the samples per ASTM D256 (pendulum test) after the UV exposure.
+An additional standard that is referenced in the FBC 5th Edition (2014) Section 2614.2 Approved Plastic definition, but not in the Checklist #0445, is impact testing on the samples per ASTM D256 (pendulum test) after the UV exposure.
 This testing is not prescribed in the Checklist #0445 because it is felt that it does not help to characterize performance changes in the samples for non-exposed vs. exposed samples, and that only the ASTM D638 testing is meaningful in this regard.
 As such, ASTM D256 testing was not performed in ETC-97-264-4091.0.
 However, an impact drop test per ASTM D4226 is performed after 6, 12, and 24 month weathering per AAMA 303, with more stringent AAMA requirements of 5340 J/m min. brittle impact results, as a prerequisite for member participation in the AAMA Fenestration Exterior Thermoplastic Profile Certification program.
-Because of this broad array of ongoing impact testing by AAMA members, after varying levels of exterior weathering, it is my recommendation that the ASTM D4226 testing be considered under FBC 2010 Sect.
+Because of this broad array of ongoing impact testing by AAMA members, after varying levels of exterior weathering, it is my recommendation that the ASTM D4226 testing be considered under FBC 5th Edition (2014) Sect.
 104.11 as an Approved alternative to the D256 testing requirement.